mgtera200/Embedded-Linux-NTI/TASKS/Linux/EmbeddedLinux/EmbeddedLinux_Task1/README.md

 When using file command ```file maindyn.elf```

-We see that it is dynamically linked:
+You see that it is dynamically linked:

 ```
 maindyn.elf: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=6748461526784446e3a3787f2470ea02e6442e69, for GNU Linux 3.2.0, not stripped